vkylamba/openiotboard/README.md

 Open Iot Board is open source hardware board to enable easy development of IoT devices.

   - Atmega328 controller based
-  - On board GPRS
+  - On board GPRS or WiFi options
   - LCD screen
-  - Works with Arduino Software
+  - Works with Arduino IDE, or PlatformIO
-  - Has arduino bootloader

 You can also:
   - Write your program in arduino environment and load it into the board.